LiskArchive/lisk-legacy-docs/tutorials/hello-world.md

 }
 ```

-Now that we have a sendable transaction object, let's send it to our node and see how it gets processed by analyzing the logs:
+Now that we have a sendable transaction object, let's send it to our node and see how it gets processed by analyzing the logs.

 For this, we utilize the API of the node and post the created transaction object to the transaction endpoint of the API.